 Pet Food Conspiracy: How Companies, Vets & Private Equity Are Raising Prices and Lowering Quality

-The pet food industry is big business—worth billions globally—and many dog owners trust it implicitly.
-But beneath the surface lies a murky alliance involving major pet food companies, veterinary associations, and private equity firms that may be profiting at the expense of your dog's health.
-This post explores the core of these conspiracies, how prices rise while quality declines, and practical advice to protect your pet.
+The pet food industry is worth billions globally, but beneath the surface lies a murky alliance involving major pet food companies, veterinary associations, and private equity firms that may be profiting at the expense of your dog's health.
+This article explores how prices rise while quality declines, examining price fixing allegations, veterinary conflicts of interest, quality concerns, and practical advice to protect your pet.

-How the Pet Food Industry Market Works
+Overview of the Pet Food Industry

 This concentration of power has led to allegations of price fixing and market manipulation that harm consumers and pets alike.